Pastoral Services Staff

 Michael E. Gross, DMin, Clinical Chaplain-Pediatrics and Women's Health, is a board-certified chaplain, and an ordained Baptist minister, endorsed by the Cooperative Baptist Fellowship.
 He received his MDiv from the Baptist Theological Seminary in Richmond.
 Prior to joining Pastoral Services, he served as the lead chaplain and staff chaplain for Children's Healthcare of Atlanta.
 He was also the coordinator of the pastoral services department at Brookwood Medical Center in Birmingham, AL, and as clinical chaplain with the Partners in Caring program, which is part of Duke Pastoral Services.
 Michael's research interests include pediatric spiritual care, spiritual assessment, pastoral formation, narrative therapy implications for spiritual care and resiliency influenced preventive spiritual support.
 Email Michael.

-Artie Hendricks, MDiv, ThM, Director, Partners in Caring, is an ordained minister in the United Church of Christ.
-He received his BA from Wofford College and both a MDiv and ThM from the Duke Divinity School.
-He directs the Partners in Caring program, a component of Pastoral Services and the Duke Division of Infectious Diseases.
-He is a senior staff chaplain providing spiritual care in the Duke Infectious Diseases Clinic and a former hospice chaplain.
-His interests include community outreach, HIV prevention and care, research administration and project development.
+Artie Hendricks, MDiv, ThM, Clinical Chaplain—Palliative Care and Bereavement Services, is an ordained minister endorsed for chaplaincy in the United Church of Christ.
+He received his BA from Wofford College and both the MDiv and ThM from Duke Divinity School.
+Prior to joining Pastoral Services, he directed the Partners in Caring program for nine years, a component of Pastoral Services and the Duke Division of Infectious Diseases where one of his duties was to provide spiritual care in the Duke Infectious Diseases Clinic.
+Artie is a former hospice chaplain, Army National Guard chaplain, and bereavement coordinator.
+His interests include community outreach, palliative spiritual care, grief support, HIV prevention and care, research administration, spiritual care to military veterans, and project development.
 Email Artie.

 Omoviekovwa Nakireru, PhD, Catholic priest, is an ordained Roman Catholic priest from Nigeria.
 He graduated from SS Peter and Paul Major Seminary Ibadan, Nigeria with a BD degree.
 He studied at San Francisco State University, where he earned a BA in philosophy and religion, and a MA in educational technology.
 He earned a MS in journalism and PhD in communications from Ohio University.
 Fr.
 Nakireru was a professor of communications at Methodist University, Fayetteville State University, and Shaw University.
 He served as a contract chaplain for Womack Army Medical Center in Fort Bragg for 18 years.
 He worked for the US Air Force and the US Marines at Cherry Point, NC.
 He also worked as a staff chaplain for the Veterans Administration hospital.
 He joined Duke Pastoral Services in October, 2013.
 Email Father Nakireru.